CodeAssociate/CA.Blocks.DataAccess/Documentation/HowTo/execute-non-query.md

     }
 ```

-IN the example below we are deleting a DeleteProductCategory by name, the name has a unique index on so if the Product Category exists as it deleted the function will return 1, if no Product Category exists the result will be 0.
+In the example below the method, DeleteProductCategory will delete a row by name, as the name has a unique index if the Product Category exists and is deleted the function will return 1 if no Product Category exists the result will be 0.

 ```C#
     public int DeleteProductCategory(string name)